pdanyomiportfolio/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 13.
 Write a script that prints a number with two decimal places, followed by a new line Task 14.
 Write a script that converts a number from base 10 to 16 Task 15.
 Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+Task 16.
+Write a script that prints every other line from the input, starting with the first line.